Illegal immigration to India: National security threats

 Apart from immigrants, a large number of smugglers regularly cross the porous border along West Bengal into India.
 They mainly engage in smuggling goods and livestock from India into Bangladesh to avoid a high tariff imposed on some Indian goods by Bangladesh government.
 Bangladeshi women and girls are also trafficked to India.
 The Centre for Women and Children Studies estimated in 1998 that 27,000 Bangladeshis have been forced into prostitution in India.
 According to the CEDAW report, 1% of all foreign prostitutes in India and 2.7% of prostitutes in Kolkata are from Bangladesh.

-Rohingya adds economic pressure on Indian populace; due to their militant activities, they pose a security threat, especially in sensitive areas such as Jammu and West Bengal.
+According to the government of India, Rohingya adds economic pressure on Indian populace; due to their militant activities, they pose a security threat, especially in sensitive areas such as Jammu and West Bengal.
 In 2017, the Central Government filed an affidavit in the Supreme Court stating that "Some Rohingyas sympathizing with many militant group's ideologies may be active in Jammu, Delhi, Hyderabad, and Mewat and can be a potential threat to internal security."

 Capture of Illegal Immigrants and Deportation

-As a result of an increase in complaints over fraudulent documents for identification, several law enforcement departments began an extensive drive against the illegal immigrants, many of them from Pakistan and Bangladesh.
+As a result of an increase in complaints over fraudulent documents for identification, several law enforcement departments began a drive against the illegal immigrants, many of them from Pakistan and Bangladesh.
 Many of the immigrants were caught in drives conducted by law enforcement officials in Delhi, Mumbai, and many other metropolitan cities as well as certain rural areas.
 Additionally, several gangs and rackets who were helping the illegal immigrants secure fraudulent documents and identity were being traced and busted.

-Following the 2025 Pahalgam attack, several state police forces began a major drive to throw out and deport illegal Pakistani, Bangladeshi and Rohingya immigrants.
+Following the 2025 Pahalgam attack, several state police forces began a drive to throw out and deport illegal Pakistani, Bangladeshi and Rohingya immigrants.
 Several Pakistanis who had come on tourist and medical visas voluntarily left at the Wagah border after tensions escalated.
 The Government of Bangladesh protested against the deportation drive, claiming that protocols were not being followed.

+India urged Bangladesh to speedup for nationality verification over 2800 pending cases, so that immigration work can be executed smoothly.
+The request came after illegal immigration became key issue in current West Bengal election and BJP has won the election.
+Now illegal immigration became concern for both countries.